DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Dataset: DuReader

-Previously, MRC models are primarily evaluated on in-domain test sets, while it is challenging to develop models that generalize well to new test distributions.
-Inspired by \citet{fisch2019mrqa}, we construct a generalization test set which has a different distribution from the training set.

-Specifically, our generalization test set contains the data from two vertical domains, e.g. K12 education and financial reports.
-Next, we will give the detailed procedure of the data construction on these two domains.

-\textbf{K12 education.} Like DuReader~\cite{he2017dureader}, we first collect questions whose intents are K12 education and their clicked documents from Baidu Search.
-The questions and documents contain the topics about mathematics, physics, chemistry, language and literature course.
-We then ask crowdworkers to annotate answers.
-In this way, we obtain 1.2K instances about K12 education.
+The in-domain test set consists merely of in-domain data (i.e., the distribution is the same as the one in the training and development sets).
+In order to evaluate the generalization ability of MRC models, we construct a generalization subset which comprises out-of-domain data.
+The out-of-domain data is collected from two vertical domains.
+The details are as follows.

+\textbf{Education} We collect educational questions and documents from Baidu search, and we ask crowdworkers to annotate 1.2K high-quality tuples {$\langle q, p, A\rangle$}.
+The topics include mathematics, physics, chemistry, language and literature.
+Table~\ref{generalization-example} shows an example.

-\textbf{Financial reports.} Following \citet{fisch2019mrqa}, we leverage a dataset that is designed for information extraction in finance domain for MRC.
-The topics of this set includes management changes and equity pledge.
+\textbf{Finance} Following~\citet{fisch2019mrqa}, we leverage a dataset that was originally designed for information extraction in the finance domain for MRC.
+We obtain 0.4K instances of financial reports this way.
+The construction details are presented in Appendix~\ref{financial}.

-The original dataset contains the full texts of the financial reports as documents and the structured data that is extracted from the texts.
-Then, we use templates to generate questions for each data field in the structured data.
-Finally, we use these constructed instances for MRC.
-Each instance contains (1) a question generated from a template for a data field, (2) an answer that is the value in the data field and (3) a document from which the value (i.e. answer) is extracted.
-In this way, we obtain 0.4K instances about financial reports.